andreif3112/AIM-BasketballHighlightClassifier/README.md

 # Basketball Highlight Classifier

-This is a computer vision project made by me and my group of three other members during my time as a mentee in UT Dallas' Artificial Intelligence Society mentorship program, AIM.
+My team and I completed this computer vision project as a part of UT Dallas' AI Society.

 ## Tech Stack